Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <p>

 <h2>Step 4: Create a Virtual Machine</h2>

-Type virtual machines in the search bar, click on the option, choose previously created Resource Group, give your virtual machine a name, add a administrator name and password, choose a image (Operating System) for your  e.g. Windows 10, and the size (how many CPUs) you need, agree to the licensing, and review and create.
+Type virtual machines in the search bar.

+Click on the option, choose the previously created Resource Group.

+Give your virtual machine a name, add a administrator name and password.

+Choose a image (Operating System) for your virtual machine e.g. Windows 10, and the size (how many CPUs) you need; agree to the licensing, and review and create.
 </p>
 <br />